ishikawa-group/vasp_how_to/english/energy_molecule.md

 * `EDIFFG`: This flag sets a stopping criterion for the ionic minimization.
 Positive value means in the energy (eV), and negative value means in the force (eV/Angstrom).

 ## Exercise
-* For CO molecule, use different smearing algorithm by specifying `ISMEAR = 1` and see the energy change.
+1. For CO molecule, use different smearing algorithm by specifying `ISMEAR = 1` and see the energy change.
+This setting uses Methfessel-Paxton scheme for the smearing.
+But for molecules, you don't have to use this setting.
+2. For CO molecule, change the position of the second atom (O atom, `0.0 0.0 1.1` in the above example) to 0.9, 1.0, 1.2, and 1.3 and see the change in the energy.
+Plot the energy using Excel (or any), and draw the curve.
+Confirm that the energy minimum is close to the experimental value of C-O distance in CO (1.12 Angstrom).